ahushh/monaba/README.md

 See `extra/sphinx.conf`

-Create the search index by running `sudo indexer --rotate monaba` and add this command to cron job so the index is regulary updated
+Create the search index by running `sudo indexer --rotate monaba` and add this command to cron job so the index is regularly updated

 Start `searchd` service: